tajpouria/cors/README.md

 # cors

-CORS providing a [Oak](https://github.com/oakserver/oak) middleware that can be used to enable [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) with various options.
+CORS is Deno.js module for providing a [Oak](https://github.com/oakserver/oak)/[Abc](https://github.com/zhmushan/abc) middleware that can be used to enable [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) with various options.

 - [Usage](#usage)
   - [Simple Usage](#simple-usage-enable-all-cors-requests)